A craft event for families and children to enjoy on Halloween

 For children in particular, it is not just a chance to receive sweets, but also a good opportunity to learn about cultural and historical differences.

-Halloween is now known as simply a costume event and candy-giving celebration, but there is a deeper cultural meaning behind it.
+Halloween is now widely known as simply a costume event and candy-giving celebration, but there is a deep cultural meaning behind it.

 As you enjoy Halloween as a family, you can teach your children about it not just as an event, but as a way to learn about its history and cultural significance .

-First of all, Halloween is an ancient Celtic tradition that evolved from a ritual called Samhain.
+First of all, Halloween is an event that originated in ancient Celtic culture and derived from a ritual called Samhain.

-This ritual marked the end of summer and the arrival of winter, a sacred time that marked a turning point in nature and a blurring of the boundary between the spirit world and the earthly world.
+This ritual marked the end of summer and the arrival of winter, and was a sacred time when nature's turning point and the boundary between the spirit world and the earthly world was said to fade.

-In modern times, the symbolic pumpkin lanterns and costumes have become widespread, but knowing its origins can help children understand the deeper meaning of Halloween.
+In modern times, the iconic pumpkin lanterns and costumes have become popular, but knowing its origins can help children understand the deeper meaning of Halloween.

 Learning about different cultures while enjoying Halloween as a family can be especially educational.